HowlDevOrg/HowlDev.Simulation.Physics/README.md

 # Changelog

+0.8 (12/18/25)

+- BREAKING CHANGE
+    - Changed Rotation, Point, Vector, Line, and Equation to Value types (structs) because I was foolish and it's what I should have done in the first place.
+        - I do kinda dislike how the API turned out, but I kept all the methods I wanted to, so...

 0.7.5 (12/17/25)

 Somehow I don't have a changelog for everything I've done up to this point.
 Well, I have a bunch of classes, and I'm just working through all the primitives I want to contain.
 Right now, I'm building it so I can make a simple Asteroids clone, so my work will focus on the primitives I need for that to work.